New European privacy legislation

 The GDPR (General Data Protection Regulation) has entered into force on 25 May 2018.
 This is the new European privacy legislation that will apply throughout the entire European Union.
 The new law will replace the existing Data Protection Act (WBP, Wet Bescherming Persoonsgegevens).
 The GDPR imposes general regulations that outline how an organisation must handle personal data.
 Furthermore, there are additional rules specifically pertaining to email marketing (and cookies and telemarketing).
 These are recorded in the ePrivacy Regulation.
 This page contains all relevant information that you need as an email marketer to prepare yourself for these new regulations.

-“Through the parts of the test you can approach the GDPR step by step.
+“Approach the GDPR step by step.
 This makes de GDPR a lot less complicated"

 Read our blogs about hot topics in GDPR